Fraxinus brandisii Lingelsh.

-Fraxinus hookeri is a Deciduous Tree up to 20.00 metres tall.
+Fraxinus hookeri is a deciduous tree that can grow up to 20 metres tall

 Isolated in forests, 1700 - 2600 metres[

 ].
 Mostly in valleys where rich soil is available, at elevations of 1200 - 2700 metres[

 Prefers a deep loamy soil, even if it is on the heavy side[